-Like most things that are offered up for free online, at some point the people behind that thing want to make money.
+Like most things that are free online, at some point the people behind that thing want to make money.
 I don’t blame them.
 This is the core difference between WP.com + WP.org — one is completely free + one is mostly free.

 The free one